Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 [Patience Pays III (5)](https://retroachievements.org/achievement/7284)**
 _Uncurse the Curse Shield_

 With Locke in the party, return to Narshe and head to the building north of the relic shop.
 In the basement, a man will hand over a Cursed Shield.
 This shield will put every status affect on the character that equips it, so be sure to give them a ribbon to counter these affects.
-The Cursed Shield will turn into a Paladin Shield by fighting in 256 AP granting battles with it equipped.
+The Cursed Shield will turn into a Paladin Shield by fighting in 256 Magic Point granting battles with it equipped.
 The Paladin Shield is the best shield in the game and is key to beating some of the Colosseum bosses.

 🚩 **Make a separate save before accepting Ragnarok.** 🚩